SimeonHristov99/ML_24-25/Week_07 - Support Vector Machines. Decision Trees. Bagging. Boosting/README.md

 Finally, let's find the best random forest regressor for the Bike Sharing Demand dataset.
 Use the preprocessed version of the data you obtained.

-Search through the following hyperparameters using `3`-fold cross validation on a decision tree with a random state set to `2`:
+Search through the following hyperparameters using `3`-fold cross validation on the random forest regressor with a random state set to `2`:

 - `n_estimators`: `100`, `350`, `500`;
 - `max_features`: `log2`, `auto`, `sqrt`;